LondonBiofoundry/basicsynbio/docs/source/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-New users coming to BASIC DNA assembly were often not familiar with the various requirements of this technolgy.
+New users coming to BASIC DNA assembly were often not familiar with the various requirements of this technology.
 For instance:

 * They wouldn't flank their parts with *i*\ P and *i*\ S sequences.
-* Their Part would contain an internal BsaI restriction site.
+* Their part would contain an internal BsaI restriction site.
+* Parts would be too small in length, leading to loss during purification.
 * They would use the same Linker or Linker-half multiple times in the same assembly.

 It would then take some time to identify the fault which often involved the help of experts.